Brown Advisory Novices’ Chase Odds for Cheltenham - September 2025

 Place Bet

-This is a bet on your horse to finish in one of the specified top positions – typically 1st, 2nd or 3rd.
-Because the Brown Advisory can feature a decent-sized field, horse racing betting sites may also offer four places, particularly in enhanced place terms.
+This is a bet on your horse to finish in one of the specified top positions, typically first, second, or third.
+Because the Brown Advisory can feature a decent-sized field, betting sites may offer four places, particularly in enhanced place terms.

 • Each-Way Betting